Road Pricing

 Barriers To Implementation

-A major barrier to Road Pricing is opposition from user groups who consider themselves worse off if they are forced to pay to use roads they currently perceive as free.
-Consumers generally oppose new or increased prices (Schade and Schlag, 2000).
-The trucking industry and automobile associations have generally opposed Road Pricing, although this may change as urban congestion increases (Regan, 2000).
+A major barrier to Road Pricing is opposition from user groups who consider themselves worse off if they are forced to pay to use currently unpriced roads.
+Consumers generally oppose new or increased prices (Schade and Schlag 2000).
+The trucking industry and automobile associations have generally opposed Road Pricing, although this may change as urban congestion increases (Walker 2011).
 Many citizens distrust government agencies and fear that Road Pricing will be implemented primarily to increase government revenue, and used inefficiently.
-Current financing systems, with dedicated funds for highway capacity expansion available as matching grants from other levels of government discourage the use of tolling (Samuel, 2000; Levinson, 2000).
-In the past, some toll road planners exaggerated demand and potential revenues, resulting in financial failure, which has made toll road financing difficult (Vassallo and Sánchez-Soliño (2007).
+Current financing systems, with dedicated funds for highway capacity expansion available as matching grants from other levels of government discourage the use of tolling.
+In the past, some toll road planners exaggerated demand and potential revenues, resulting in financial failure, which has made toll road financing difficult (Vassallo and Sánchez-Soliño 2007; Bain 2009).

 Best Practices